ansys/scade-apitools/doc/source/getting_started/index.rst

 Getting started
 ===============
-To use Ansys SCADE API Tools, you must have a valid license for the Ansys SCADE Suite.
+To use Ansys SCADE API Tools, you must have a valid license for Ansys SCADE.

 For information on getting a licensed copy, see the `Ansys SCADE Suite <https://www.ansys.com/products/embedded-software/ansys-scade-suite>`_